 admission of students of General Academic Exchange Protocol to the related

-programmes are done within the framework of the bilateral agreements (ERASMUS,
+programmes is done within the framework of the bilateral agreements (ERASMUS,

 FARABI, etc) signed between Duzce University and the partner universities.

-Guest students may enrol into the courses in this programme, if the related
+Guest students may enrol in the courses in this programme if the related

 academic unit approves.
 Sufficient language knowledge is required to monitor